A flat-band perspective on the boson peak in amorphous solids: Introduction

+This persistent debate highlights the need for new, physically grounded ways of constraining theoretical descriptions, in order to assess whether a single framework can account for the boson peak across different amorphous systems, or whether distinct mechanisms are required to describe different classes of materials.

+A possible constraint is suggested by recent observations that the boson peak is associated with a nearly dispersionless feature in the dynamical structure factor $S(q,\omega)$ \cite{tanakaNatPhys}: in simulated glassy systems, the dynamical structure factor exhibits a band in the $(q,\omega)$ plane where spectral weight accumulates around a characteristic frequency $\omega \simeq \omega_0$, with only a weak dependence on the wavevector $q$, as schematically illustrated in Fig.~\ref{fig:0}(b).
+The key result of Refs.~\cite{tanakaNatPhys,tanakaPRR} is that this characteristic frequency $\omega_0$ coincides with the boson-peak frequency $\omega_{\mathrm{bp}}$ in both two- and three-dimensional systems.

+We highlight that a weakly dispersive concentration of spectral weight naturally produces a pronounced peak in the vibrational density of states, potentially broadened by disorder or thermal effects, independently of the microscopic origin.
+Indeed, within the harmonic approximation, the vibrational density of states follows, schematically, $g(\omega)\propto \omega^2 \int d^Dq\, S(q,\omega)/q^2$.
+A flat or weakly dispersive band in the $(q,\omega)$ plane therefore implies that a large region of reciprocal space contributes intensity at essentially the same frequency.
+Integrating over this region necessarily yields an excess in $g(\omega)$ at around the band frequency.
+This mechanism is directly analogous to the formation of van Hove singularities in crystalline solids, although here it applies to a broadened, disorder-smeared concentration of spectral weight rather than to well-defined phonon branches.

-Hence, if the observation of a flat nonphononic band at the BP frequency were confirmed across all amorphous solids, the central question would then shift to understanding the microscopic origin of such a dispersionless mode.
-It is, therefore, essential to determine whether this phenomenon is universal and, indeed, has already been observed or considered in other systems, including experimental results.
+The presence of a flat or weakly dispersive band in $S(q,\omega)$ has important physical implications.
+It indicates a collective dynamical process that spans a broad range of length scales while remaining confined to a narrow frequency window, and it imposes a stringent constraint on theoretical descriptions, which must account for both the absence of a characteristic propagation length and the robustness of the associated frequency scale.
+If such a non-phononic flat band at the boson-peak frequency were indeed a robust feature of amorphous solids, the central question would shift to understanding the microscopic origin of this dispersionless spectral structure.
+It is therefore essential to establish whether this phenomenology is universal and whether it has already been observed, explicitly or implicitly, in other systems, including experimental studies.

-Interestingly, as noted in the \textit{Introduction} of \cite{ramos2022low}, as early as 1959, prior to the seminal work of Zeller and Pohl, Flubacher et al. \cite{FLUBACHER195953} suggested that the excess heat capacity in vitreous silica was due to low-frequency optical modes detected via Raman scattering.
+Interestingly, as noted in the \textit{Introduction} of \cite{ramos2022low}, as early as 1959, prior to the seminal work of Zeller and Pohl, Flubacher et al. \cite{FLUBACHER195953} suggested that the excess heat capacity in vitreous silica was due to low-frequency optical-like (i.e., dispersionless) modes detected via Raman scattering.
 This idea was later revisited in depth by Nakayama; see \cite{Tsuneyoshi_Nakayama_2002} for a comprehensive review.